UW-ACL/HALO/README.md

 ### Other Steps:
 The settings file provided at `AirSim/setup/settings.json` must be relocated on a Windows machine to the path `C:/Documents/AirSim/settings.json` as per AirSim setup instructions.

-Additionally, a new Anaconda ("conda") environment must be created using the `environment.yaml` file with the following commmand:
+Additionally, a new Anaconda ("conda") environment must be created using the `environment.yml` file with the following commmand:
 ```
 $ conda env create -f environment.yml
 ```

+Finally, a list of Julia packages (specified in `AdaptiveDDTO/src/setup.jl`) must be installed globally.

 ## Operation
 HALSS and Adaptive-DDTO are currently configured to communicate through a manual publisher-subscriber architecture using [NumPy data files](https://numpy.org/devdocs/user/how-to-io.html) temporarily stored in `AirSim/temp`.
 This will eventually be refactored for communication in [ROS](https://www.ros.org/) instead.
 The `AirSim/` folder contains two run files, `run_halss.py` and `run_addto.py`, along with utility scripts and functions in the `utils/` folder.
 Most hyperparameters can be set in either of these top-level run files (with some exceptions that must be set in `AdaptiveDDTO/src/params.jl`); please see the next section for more information.
 While HALSS is natively written in Python, Adaptive-DDTO is entirely written in the Julia language, with the `PyCall.jl` package used to facilitate communication with Adaptive-DDTO codebase.